 Photo courtesy of Miranda Barnes

-Marlene is a contributor to Newsarama & comics.tumblr and former web editorial intern at Marvel.com.
-She has also covered Philadelphia Comic Con for Wizard World TV and was featured as the “comic book nerd” on MTV’s My Life as Liz show in 2011.
+Marlene works at Tumblr HQ.
+In her spare time, she acts as editor-in-chief of comics.tumblr, contributes to Newsarama and vlogs on her partnered YouTube channel.
+She’s also a former web editorial intern of Marvel.com, has covered Philadelphia Comic Con for Wizard World TV and was featured as the “comic book nerd” on MTV’s My Life as Liz show in 2011.

 As an advocate for a more diverse presence in the media, she was invited to speak on her first panel– “The Battle for Multicultural Heroes”– at San Diego Comic Con 2013.
 That same year, she appeared on FOX5 and Huffington Post Live.
-Along with reading and writing about comics, Marlene enjoys vlogging on her partnered YouTube channel, playing World of Warcraft (level 85 retribution paladin draenei!) and customizing vinyl toys.
-Her day job involves playing the part of Liam Neeson at Tumblr HQ, except not nearly as badass or capable in hand-to-hand combat.
+Along with reading and writing about comics, Marlene enjoys playing World of Warcraft and customizing vinyl toys.

 The Collective is the name of the ilikecomicstoo community: fellow comic book collectors, video game enthusiasts, pop culture aficionados, etc., who are dedicated to sharing their passions and opinions on the web.
 Want to join the Collective?
 Become involved on any of the ilikecomicstoo outlets– here on the blog, on YouTube, on Twitter… we’re everywhere!